-Food and Drug Administration (FDA) - \$2.759 billion in discretionary funding for the FDA, which is a \$39 million over FY 2016 level.
-Overall, total FDA funding, including user fee revenues, is \$4.655 billion, approximately \$26 million below fiscal year 2016.
-The decrease in total funds reflects changes to user fee amounts prior to the reauthorization of user fee programs.
-Within the bill totals, the following increases are provided: \$35.7 million to support the implementation of the Food Safety Modernization Act (FSMA), and \$10.9 million to supplement medical product safety and the Precision Medicine initiatives.
-In addition, \$10 million is provided for FDA to respond to emerging health threats, including the Ebola and Zika viruses.
+Food and Drug Administration (FDA) - \$2.759 billion in discretionary funding is provided for the FDA, \$39 million above the FY2016 enacted level.
+Total FDA funding, including user fee revenues, is \$4.655 billion, which is \$103 million above FY2016.

+• An additional \$35.6 million is provided to support the implementation of the Food Safety Modernization Act, and \$10.9 million is provided to supplement medical product safety and the Precision Medicine initiatives authorized in the 21st Century Cures Act.
+In addition. \$10 million is provided for the FDA to respond to emerging health threats, including Ebola and Zika viruses.